lukeslater0961/shoot-em-ducks/README.md

 - Refinement of HUD visuals.
 - Development of shooting mechanics.
 - Conceptualization and implementation of wave system dynamics.
+- Changing the game scene to fit the game in a better way

 ### Planned:
 - Integration of a comprehensive scoring system and global leaderboards.